karlstulik/rpi-check/README.md

 # rpi-check

-<p> Raspberry Pi system overview for NodeJS , viewed as a website.</p>
+<p> Raspberry Pi system overview for NodeJS , viewed as a website.
+Great for running with RetroPi to check if you need better cooling or more storage.</p>
 <p>
 <b>Consists:</b><br>
 CPU Usage and Temperature<br>